WillTheFarmer/apache-logs-to-mysql/.github/README.md

 To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ![mysql_user_and_grants.sql in repository](./assets/mysql_user_and_grants.png)
 ### 4. Settings.env Variables
 settings.env with default settings for Windows.
-Use backslash `\` on Windows platform.
-Subfolder searches return backslashes in path results.
-Backslash `\` for Windows and forward slash `/` for Linux and MacOS.
+Use backslash `\` for Windows and forward slash `/` for Linux and MacOS.

 Make sure logFormats are in correct logFormat folders.
-Application does not detect logFormats.
-Data will not import properly if folder settings are not correct. (`settings.env` in repository)
+Application does not detect logFormats and data will not import properly. (`settings.env` in repository)
 ![settings.env in repository](./assets/settings.png)
 ### 5. Rename settings.env file to .env
-By default, load_dotenv() looks for standard setting file name `.env`.
-The file is loaded in both `logs2mysql.py` and `watch4files.py` with following line:
+By default, load_dotenv() looks for standard setting file name `.env` and loaded in both `logs2mysql.py` and `watch4files.py` with following line:
 ```
 load_dotenv() # Loads variables from .env into the environment
 ```